 The Board of Directors takes full responsibility for managing the Bank.
 The BoD manages the Bank in line with its rights and responsibilities as set forth in the Bank's Article of Association and prevailing laws and regulations.
-The BoD implements the principles of good corporate governance in all of the Bank's business activities and all levels of its organization.
-In addition, the BoD follows up audit findings and recommendations provided by the Internal Audit Unit of the Bank, the external auditors, findings and supervisory of Bank Indonesia and/or other authorities.
+BoD implements principles of good corporate governance in all of the Bank's business activities and all levels of its organization.
+In addition, the BoD follows up audit findings and recommendations provided by the Internal Audit Unit of the Bank, the external auditors, and supervisory findings of Bank Indonesia and/or other authorities.